The best hotels in Florence

 For the airport, the T2 tram from Santa Maria Novella station runs every 5-10 minutes and costs €1.70.
 It takes 20 minutes.
 Taxis are a flat €22-25 from the city center.
 Don't bother with unlicensed drivers outside arrivals.
 For Fiesole, bus 7 from Piazza San Marco takes 25 minutes and offers better hill views than any private tour.

-Florence's best neighborhoods
+Florence's best hotel regions

 If you can only pick one area, go Duomo or Oltrarno.
 The Duomo puts you inside the postcard; Oltrarno puts you inside the real city.
 Avoid booking near Santa Maria Novella station just because it looks convenient on a map.